embroider-build/embroider/notes.md

 # Stack

- - re-introduce babel loader in ember-webpack.
-We need the ember modules polyfill to even get things running.
+ - there's a weird babel bug that forced me to rename some locals in travis

  - require.include doesn't really do what we want.
 May need to go with the AMD-wrapping pattern used by ember-auto-import.
 Temporarily switched from require.include to require to get over this.